• Skip to primary navigation

 Use Slow Release Nitrogen

-We now know that backing off on nitrogen during the heat of the summer if your lawn is showing signs of stress has its benefits.
-But heading into summer, a little slow release nitrogen can be beneficial.
+If you’re going to apply a little nitrogen during the heat of the summer, use slower release nitrogen.
 Slow release fertilizers are more organic than synthetic fertilizers.
 They also contain less salt and break down slower, providing a slower release of nutrients.
 This will help prevent your lawn from burning, especially in its weakened state.

 Taking into consideration the need for higher potassium, and reduced nitrogen levels heading into summer, my go to fertilizer for summer is (affiliate) Stress blend 7-0-20.
 It is slow release, contains Bio Nite which is a natural bio solid, and it also contains iron as well as other micronutrients.
 I apply this product once right before we hit our hottest weeks of summer.